(Perhaps charismatic leaders neglect it a bit on purpose because they enjoy being portrayed as irreplaceable.)

 - No longer providing updates to the device after just a few years when it's still perfectly fine.
 Then forcing the app developer ecosystem to target the newer iOS version and not support the older versions.
 But it's not planned obsolescence when it's Apple, because they're the good guys, right?
 They did that 1984 ad.
 Right guys?

-This is a weird one to complain about because Apple leads the industry in providing software updates. iOS 26 supports devices back to 2019.
+This is a weird one to complain about because Apple leads the industry in supporting older devices with software updates. iOS 26 supports devices back to 2019.
 And they just released a security update for the iPhone 6S, a model released a full decade ago, last month.

 The oldest Samsung flagship you can get Android 16 for is their 2023 model (Galaxy S23), and for Google the oldest is the 2021 model (Pixel 6).